-The Chicago Style is used in writing research papers.
-Most students become aware of this editorial style in college or post graduate work.
+Chicago 17 style is used in writing research papers.
+Most students learn about this editorial style in college or post-graduate work.
 The terms Chicago and Turabian are often used interchangeably by teachers, which may cause some confusion.
-Turabian is a student version of Chicago style so they follow the same format.
-Although it’s unlikely students will use Chicago style in middle or high school, it is good to have a basic understanding of it before entering college classes.
+Turabian is a student version of Chicago style format; they follow the same format.
+Although it’s unlikely middle or high school students will use Chicago/Turabian style, it is helpful to have a basic understanding before starting college.

 Overview of Chicago/Turabian Style Guide

-CMOS is an extensive manual that covers all aspects of publishing, including formatting for online publishing.
+CMOS is an extensive manual that covers all aspects of publishing, including formatting for online publication.
 Some items that CMOS covers include:

 - Copyright pages

-The seventeenth edition of CMOS is over 1,000 pages, including indexes and the bibliography.
+The 17th edition of CMOS is over 1,000 pages, including indexes and the bibliography.

-As a student, you are not expected to know or have to cover all aspects of CMOS.
-There is an easier student version of Chicago Style called Turabian.
-This is named after Kate Turabian, who first published a booklet of guidelines for students back in 1937.
-From there, A Manual for Writers of Research Papers, Theses, and Dissertations has become the standard format for students to follow Chicago Style.
-This manual is now in its ninth edition.
+As a student, you are not expected to know or cover all aspects of CMOS.
+There is an easier student version of Chicago style called Turabian, named after Kate Turabian, who first published a booklet of guidelines for students in 1937.
+From there, A Manual for Writers of Research Papers, Theses, and Dissertations has become the standard format for students to follow Chicago style.
+This manual is now in its 9th edition.
 It is often referred to as simply A Manual for Writers.

 A Manual for Writers covers:

-You will probably use MLA Style in middle and high school and Chicago/Turabian in college classes.
+You will probably use MLA style in middle and high school and Chicago/Turabian style in college classes.
 It is always up to your teachers to let you know which bibliography style they prefer.
 Follow your assignment rubrics.

 Chicago/Turabian style includes two styles:

-Author-Date is a simpler version as it follows the basic author-date format in which the author’s name and date are the first two elements in the citation.
+Author-date is a simpler version.
+It follows the basic author-date format in which the author’s name and date are the first two elements in the citation.
 A reference list of the actual sources used is included at the end of your paper.
-The Chicago Author-Date style is used in social sciences.
+The Chicago author-date style is used in social sciences.

-In some cases, notes within a text will be all that is required and there will not be a bibliography too.
+This is an extensive editorial style that includes notes within the text.
+These notes are placed either at the bottom of the page as footnotes or at the end of a chapter or book as endnotes.
+In some cases, notes within a text will be all that is required and there will no bibliography at all.
 In that case, all the source citation data will be included in the note.